 During the past few years, Lauren also has served on Weil teams that achieved significant victories on behalf of Lehman Brothers Holdings Inc., UnitedHealth Group, Breitburn Energy Partners LP, and Caliber Midstream.

-Throughout her career, Ms. Alexander has served as an active member in the community and the firm's pro bono initiatives.
-Most recently, she was part of a team of Weil attorneys that was recognized nationally for their representation of members of the Humane Society of the United States in a class action litigation challenging the sales of puppies from “puppy mills.”
+Throughout her career, Lauren has served as an active member in the community and been a leader in the Firm’s pro bono initiatives.
+Most recently, Lauren led a team of Weil Miami attorneys in securing an order on an issue of first impression from a Florida state court expunging the convictions of a victim of human trafficking under Florida’s human trafficking victim expunction statute.
+Lauren also was part of a team of Weil attorneys that was recognized nationally for their representation of members of the Humane Society of the United States in a class action litigation challenging the sales of puppies from “puppy mills.”

-Ms. Alexander is a member of the American Bar Association, the Florida Bar, the Dade County Bar Association, the Florida Association for Women Lawyers and the National Association for Women Lawyers.
-She obtained a J.D. from the University of Miami School of Law, where she graduated magna cum laude, was an Articles and Comments Editor for the University of Miami Law Review, served as a Dean’s Fellow in the area of Civil Procedure, and was inducted as a member of the Order of the Coif upon graduation.
-Prior to law school, Ms. Alexander attended the University of New Hampshire, where she received a B.S. in Business Administration, magna cum laude, in 2005 and was a member of the University of New Hampshire Division I women's lacrosse team.
+Lauren obtained a J.D. from the University of Miami School of Law, where she graduated magna cum laude, was an Articles and Comments Editor for the University of Miami Law Review, served as a Dean’s Fellow in the area of Civil Procedure, and was inducted as a member of the Order of the Coif upon graduation.
+Prior to law school, Lauren attended the University of New Hampshire, where she received a B.S. in Business Administration, magna cum laude, in 2005 and was a member of the University of New Hampshire Division I women's lacrosse team.